-I introduced mechanism of LoRA in article here (↓).
+I introduced the mechanism behind LoRA in this article:

 >-

-Since I learned mechanism, this time I will introduce method to actually use LoRA using ComfyUI.
-Furthermore, verify its effect through generation results, and compare differences in generation results.
+Now that I’ve learned how it works, this time I’ll show how to actually use LoRA in ComfyUI.
+I’ll also verify its effect through generation results and compare the differences between outputs.

 Work Flow